Alfresco/alfresco-content-app/docs/extending.md

 You can now use that script to build the library and copy assets to the output folder.

 <p class="tip">
-It is a good practice to provide installation instructions for your library in the `README.md` file.
+It is good practice to provide installation instructions for your library in the `README.md` file.
 Be sure to mention that developers should have a build rule to copy your plugin definition file to the `assets/plugins` folder of the main application.
 </p>

 ### Publishing library to NPM

-You should rebuild the library every time before publishing:
+Before you publish you should always rebuild the library:

 ```sh
 npm run build:my-extension